East African Rift: Volcanism and seismicity

 The EAR is the largest seismically active rift system on Earth today.
 The majority of earthquakes occur near the Afar Depression, with the largest typically occurring along or near major border faults.
 Seismic events in the past century are estimated to have reached a maximum moment magnitude of 7.0.
 The seismicity trends parallel to the rift system, with a shallow focal depth of 12–15 km beneath the rift axis.
 Further away from the rift axis, focal depths can be below 30 km.
 Focal mechanism solutions strike NE and frequently demonstrate normal dip-slip faulting, although left-lateral motion is also observed.

+Effect on climate

+The East African Rift system affects regional, continental and even global climate.
+Regions of higher elevation, including the Ethiopian Highlands and the Kenya Highlands are hotspots of higher rainfall amid the semi-arid to arid lowlands of East Africa.
+Lakes which form within the rift, including Lake Victoria, have a large effect on regional climate.
+They are a source of water vapour, and also lead to the formation of lake breeze systems, which affect weather across large areas of East Africa.
+The east to west river valleys within the rift system, including the Turkana Channel in northern Kenya and the Zambezi river valley, concentrate low-level easterly winds and accelerate them towards Central Africa.
+This leaves East Africa drier than it otherwise would be, and also supports the high rainfall in the Congo Basin rainforest.
+The formation of the east–west valleys could in turn be important for the aridification of East Africa over millions of years.

+The barrier presented by EARS concentrates monsoonal winds (known as the Somali Jet) in the western Indian Ocean.
+The Somali Jet supplies water vapour for the high rainfall during the Indian Monsoon and is responsible for roughly half the global cross-equatorial atmospheric mass flux in the lower-branch of Hadley Circulation.

 Discoveries in human evolution

 The Rift Valley in East Africa has been a rich source of hominid fossils that allow the study of human evolution.
 The rapidly eroding highlands quickly filled the valley with sediments, creating a favorable environment for the preservation of remains.
 The bones of several hominid ancestors of modern humans have been found here, including those of "Lucy", a partial australopithecine skeleton discovered by anthropologist Donald Johanson dating back over 3 million years.
 Richard and Mary Leakey have also done significant work in this region.

-In 2008, two other hominid ancestors have been discovered here: a 10-million-year-old ape called Chororapithecus abyssinicus, found in the Afar rift in eastern Ethiopia, and Nakalipithecus nakayamai, which is also 10 million years old.
+In 2008, two other hominid ancestors were discovered here: a 10-million-year-old ape called Chororapithecus abyssinicus, found in the Afar rift in eastern Ethiopia, and Nakalipithecus nakayamai, which is also 10 million years old.